rolspace/instagram-server-side/README.md

 ## Instagram Server-Side Flow

-This is a small demo project to illustrate how to authenticate the Instagram API using the server-side flow (https://www.instagram.com/developer/authentication/).
+This is a demo project to illustrate how to authenticate a client with the Instagram API using the server-side flow (https://www.instagram.com/developer/authentication/).

 In order to try it out, just follow these steps: